Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ### Privacy Flag

-A new parameter `PrivacyFlag` has been added to all GoQuorum [send](../../Reference/APIs/PrivacyAPI.md) API methods, being passed from the client to enable the privacy enhancements feature.
-This flag is an unsigned integer with the following values: 1 for PP and 3 for PSV transactions.
+A new parameter `PrivacyFlag` has been added to all GoQuorum [`send` API methods](../../Reference/API-Methods.md#privacy-methods), being passed from the client to enable the privacy enhancements feature.
+This flag is an unsigned integer set to 1 for PP and 3 for PSV transactions.
 If the flag is missing or zero, the transaction is assumed to be a "non-privacy enhanced" SP transaction.

 ### Privacy Metadata and Privacy Metadata Trie